-New startups are springing up every year, and each of those do their best to offer something new in an ever more competitive market.
+New startups are springing up every year, and each of those does its best to offer something new in an ever more competitive market.
 Knowing where you and your ideas might fit in can be a challenge, but it’s typically best to play to your strengths when deciding on an industry for your startup.

 Know Your Strengths